 Provides advice on IPR protection, including information on the registration of patents and trademarks.

 In any foreign market, U.S. companies should consider several general principles for effective protection of their intellectual property.
-For for more resources, please visit to our article on Protecting Intellectual Property and https://www.stopfakes.gov/welcome.
+For background, please read our article on how to Protect Your Intellectual Property and visit StopFakes.gov or contact ITA’s Office of Intellectual Property Rights Director, Stevan Mitchell at Stevan.Mitchell@trade.gov

 U.S. trademarks and patents registrations will not protect those rights holders in Japan.
 “International Copyrights” that will automatically protect an author’s writings throughout the entire world do not exist, but many countries offer copyright protection to foreign works in accordance with international agreements.